pdflynn/fast-orbit-engine/README.md

 - Adding/removing individual orbits, which are specified using 6 Keplerian [orbital elements](https://en.wikipedia.org/wiki/Orbital_elements).
 - 8K Textured Earth with normal maps and specular maps
 - Background stars (not accurate to Milky Way) that can be turned on/off
-- Rotating Earth with a period of one sidereal day (approximately 24h, 56m, 4s).
+- Rotating Earth with a period of one sidereal day (approximately 23h, 56m, 4s).
+- Accurate orbital field of view calculation and visualization per position in the orbit.

 # Recently Added